-The only maintenance required for the Large Electric Sonic Valve is lubricating the ball screw and bearing and inspecting the fuel overboard vent port every 12 months, in accordance with the descriptions below.
+The only maintenance required for the Large Electric Sonic Valve is lubricating the ball screw and bearing every 12 months, in accordance with the descriptions below.

-The LESV is not designed with field-replaceable components.
-Contact the turbine manufacturer (primary contact) or Woodward (secondary contact) for assistance in the event there is a problem requiring service or replacement.
+Should any of the standard components of the valve become inoperative, field replacement is possible.
+Contact the turbine manufacturer (primary contact) or Woodward (secondary contact) representative for assistance.